noamraph/nix-pills/pills/03-enter-environment.md

 # Enter the Environment {#enter-environment}

 Welcome to the third Nix pill.
-In the [second pill](#install-on-your-running-system) we installed Nix on our running system.
+In the [second pill](02-install-on-your-running.md) we installed Nix on our running system.
 Now we can finally play with it a little, these things also apply to NixOS users.